Visconti-Sforza Tarot

 The Visconti-Sforza Tarot is used collectively to refer to incomplete sets of approximately 15 decks from the middle of the 15th century, now located in various museums, libraries, and private collections around the world.
-No complete deck has survived; rather, some collections boast a few face cards, while some consist of a single card.
+No complete deck has survived; rather, some collections have a few face cards, while some consist of a single card.
 They are the oldest surviving tarot cards and date back to a period when tarot was still called Trionfi ("triumphs" i.e. trump) cards, and used for everyday playing.
 They were commissioned by Filippo Maria Visconti, Duke of Milan, and by his successor and son-in-law Francesco Sforza.
 They had a significant impact on the visual composition, card numbering and interpretation of modern decks.

 Overview

 The surviving cards are of particular historical interest because of the beauty and detail of the design, which was often executed in precious materials and often reproduce members of the Visconti and Sforza families in period garments and settings.
 Consequently, the cards also offer a glimpse of nobiliary life in Renaissance Milan, which the Visconti called home since the 13th century.

 The three most famous sets are discussed in more detail below.